Pennsylvanian (geology): Vertebrates

 Amphibians were diverse and common; some were several meters long as adults.
-The collapse of the rainforest ecology in the mid-Pennsylvanian (between the Moscovian and the Kasimovian) removed many amphibian species that did not survive as well in the cooler, drier conditions.
-Amniotes, however, prospered due to specific key adaptations.
+The collapse of the rainforest ecology in the mid-Pennsylvanian (however, prospered due to specific key adaptations.
 One of the greatest evolutionary innovations of the Carboniferous was the amniote egg, which allowed for the further exploitation of the land by certain tetrapods.
 These included the earliest sauropsid reptiles (Hylonomus), and the earliest known "pelycosaur" synapsids (Archaeothyris).
 Small lizard-like animals quickly gave rise to many descendants.
 Amniotes underwent a major evolutionary radiation, in response to the drier climate that followed the rainforest collapse.

 For some reason, pelycosaurs were able to reach larger sizes before reptiles could, and this trend continued until the end of the Permian, during which their cynodont descendants became smaller and nocturnal, as the reptilian archosaurs took over, although dicynodonts would remain megafaunal until their extinction at the end of the Triassic.
 Most pre-rainforest collapse tetrapods remained smaller, probably due to the land being primarily occupied by the gigantic millipedes, scorpions, and flying insects.
 After the rainforest collapse, the giant arthropods disappeared, allowing amniote tetrapods to achieve larger sizes.